katzwebservices/Wunderground/readme.md

 	- `conditions` - Short summary of conditions ("Clear", "Partly Cloudy", etc.)
 	- `highlow` - Show the high & low temperatures for forecast.
 	- `text` - Display a description of the forecast, normally in sentence format.
 	- `alerts` - Weather alerts for the forecast area.
-This functionality is not yet available.
 * `hidedata` - The items to hide in the forecast.
 Instead of setting what to show, use the defaults and set what to hide.
 Accepts the same parameters as `showdata`.
 Default: `(Empty)` Example: `hidedata="search"` will hide the search bar, but will show the rest of the default data.

 ## Finding your location